Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Introduction

 which singles out the gauge-invariant component of the gauge field $A$ on 3-dimensional space $\Sigma$.
-This dressing corresponds to a projection onto the Coulomb gauge and is insensible precisely to the global gauge transformations, as these do not change $A$.
+This dressing corresponds to a projection onto the Coulomb gauge and is insensitive precisely to the global gauge transformations, as these do not change $A$.
 Clearly this is related to the previous point: the common idea is that (central) global gauge transformations do not change the gauge field, whereas these do change the global phase of matter fields.\footnote{For this reason they are used in so-called 't Hooft beam splitter \cite{tHooft:1980aiu} constructions, see e.g. \cite{greavesEmpiricalConsequencesSymmetries2014}.}

-Thus, we arrive at the central goal of this article: unifying the various approaches to deriving precisely the global gauge group as the one carrying DES, by carefully considering the configuration space of Yang-Mills fields and their spatial asymptotic boundary conditions.
+Thus we arrive at the central goal of this article: unifying the various approaches to deriving precisely the global gauge group as the one carrying physical significance, by carefully considering the configuration space of Yang-Mills fields and their spatial asymptotic boundary conditions.
 Our approach is as follows.
-We first construct the configuration space of gauge fields in Section \ref{configspace}, without working in a particular gauge.
-In Section \ref{boundarycond} we then use this construction to define boundary conditions that are necessary to ensure finiteness of energy, and we examine their consequence for the structure of the configuration space of gauge fields.
-Subsequently, we find the redundant gauge symmetries, i.e. those generated by the Gauss law constraint, in Section \ref{redundant}, finally giving us the quotient of transformations with DES.
+We first construct the instantaneous configuration space of gauge fields in Section \ref{configspace}, without working in a particular spatial gauge.
+In Section \ref{boundarycond} we then use this construction to define boundary conditions in Yang-Mills theory that are necessary to ensure the existence of the instantaneous Lagrangian, and we examine their consequence for the structure of theinstantaneous state and configuration spaces of gauge fields.
+Subsequently, we find the redundant gauge symmetries, i.e. those generated by the Gauss law constraint, in Section \ref{redundant}, finally giving us the quotient of physical transformations.
 Lastly, we study what happens when a Higgs field is added in Section \ref{higgs}, in which case we find different boundary conditions for the unbroken and broken phases.